Caroline Billin Currie: Art

+Currie's Five Faces of Shakespeare, a Cosway binding from 1928 that contains 5 miniatures painted by Currie that contain copies of 4 of Shakespere's portraits and the bust in Shakespeare's funerary monument.

 Currie's fore-edge paintings often reproduced photographs or other works of art, sometimes unrelated to the content of their books.
 She was a versatile artist rendering subjects including portraits, international landscapes, and even a cricket match.
 Currie is often acknowledged as one of the most talented and prestigious miniature-painters of the twentieth century.

 Currie was unusual among miniature-artists in that she signed and numbered her fore-edge paintings, inserting a limitation statement on a colophon page with her stamped or inked signature from 1913.
 A total of 172 of her unique fore-edge paintings are known.
 She is also thought to have worked on most of the thousand miniatures appearing in Cosway bindings.
 The presence of one or more Currie illustrations is diagnostic of a true Cosway binding.

 She continued painting until three years before her death in 1940, and was succeeded as Rivière's fore-edge painter by Helen Haywood.